Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Dark matter detection by projecting qubit sensors to state

 \section{Dark matter detection by projecting qubit sensors to $W$ state}

-In this section, instead of separate measurements, we consider the situation where we perform a collective measurement of all qubits, projecting them into an entangled state.
+In this section, instead of separate measurements, we consider the situation where we perform a collective measurement of all qubits, projecting them into an entangled state (particularly, the $W$ state, which we shall explain shortly).
 We then show that the background excitation can be significantly suppressed.
 This is because while the signal is applied coherently between sensors, the background noises occurring on the sensors are not correlated.
 In other words, if we carefully choose a measurement operator projecting the state of sensors into a ``signal'' subspace, where the sensor state evolves under the effect of DM, the noise effects can be significantly suppressed; while DM affects qubits and contributes directly to the collective excitation, the noise instead contributes mainly to the change of qubits to other subspaces.

 We specifically consider the projection operator projecting the state to the so-called $W$ state:

 where

 which is the superposition of the qubit states with only one excitation.
 The probability of the projection is given by